Create dynamic documents

 In some cases, you can insert aggregate functions that calculate the sum total when there are multiple instances of the same function.
 For example, if you have a function called item_price that is used in more than one instance, you can insert an aggregate function that will calculate the total of all the item_price functions.

 The type of functions you can add to a section depends on what type of section you are adding them to.
 Sections that are bound to a form behave differently to unbound sections.
+Binding a section of a Dynamic Document to a form is used when building a visual cart.
 The following table summarizes the type of functions you can add to a section and what those functions can include:

 Bound SectionUnbound Section